geeksforsocialchange/two-towers/README.md

 If the build is successful and the changes are approved it can be merged into `main` which will automatically deploy it.

+## Add new dates to the timeline

+The list of decades used as markers on the timeline are defined in the timeline file in the data folder.
+If you want to add a new date marker to the timeline you can add a date into this chronologically ordered list.

 ## License

 ## Contributing

 ## Donations